profikid/guacamole-with-nicotine-plus/readme.md

 2. Ensure all ports are correctly mapped and not in use by other services.
 3. Verify your firewall settings allow the required connections.
 4. If Nicotine+ doesn't start, try connecting to the VNC session and starting it manually to see any error messages.

+## Customization

+- Modify `docker-compose.yml` to change service configurations.
+- Edit `nginx.conf` to adjust the Nginx reverse proxy settings.
+- Update `Dockerfile` to customize the Alpine client or Nicotine+ installation.

 ## Contributing